1. PREAMBLE

 · The use of a Sensory/Movement Room is not a long-term strategy and should be regularly evaluated by the classroom teacher and support staff to assess the effectiveness of the student’s progress towards goal achievement as documented in the student’s IEP.

-· A student must be supervised by an educator in the Sensory/Movement Room at all times.
+· A student must always be supervised by an educator in the Sensory/Movement Room.

 EQUIPMENT AND CLEANING

-All equipment in a Sensory/Movement Room should be inspected daily by staff to ensure equipment is clean, in good working order and safe to use.
-Equipment needing repair should be immediately brought to the attention of the principal.
+A Sensory/Movement Room should be maintained as a clean and hygienic environment for students and staff.
+All equipment in a Sensory/Movement Room should be inspected daily by staff to ensure that the equipment is clean, in good working order and safe to use.
+Equipment in need of repair should be immediately brought to the attention of the school principal.
 Appropriate repairs, disposals and/or replacement of equipment should be in consultation with the Area Student Support Facilitator.
-A Sensory/Movement Room should be maintained as a clean and hygienic environment for students and staff.

 Resources: